-As at 31 December 2019, the interests of Dr Victor Fung Kwok King and Dr William Fung Kwok Lun in the shares of the Company are summarised in the following chart:
+As at 31 December 2020, the interests of Dr Victor Fung Kwok King and Dr William Fung Kwok Lun in the shares of the Company are summarised in the following chart:

-- 1. King Lun Holdings Limited ("King Lun") through its indirect wholly-owned subsidiary, Fung Retailing Limited ("FRL") (a wholly-owned subsidiary of Fung Holdings (1937) Limited ("FH 1937")) held 311,792,000 shares in the Company.
+King Lun Holdings Limited ("King Lun") through its indirect wholly-owned subsidiary, Fung Retailing Limited ("FRL") (a wholly-owned subsidiary of Fung Holdings (1937) Limited ("FH 1937")) held 311,792,000 shares in the Company.
 50% of the issued share capital of King Lun is owned by HSBC Trustee (C.I.)
 Limited, the trustee of a trust established for the benefit of the family members of Dr Victor Fung Kwok King, the remaining 50% is owned by Dr William Fung Kwok Lun.
-Therefore, Dr Victor Fung Kwok King and Dr William Fung Kwok Lun, by virtue of their interests in King Lun, are deemed to have interests in 311,792,000 shares of the Company. - 2.
-These interests represented the interests in the share options (being regarded as unlisted physically settled equity derivatives) granted by the Company to these Directors as beneficial owners, the details of which are set out in the section headed "Share Options" above.
+Therefore, Dr Victor Fung Kwok King and Dr William Fung Kwok Lun, by virtue of their interests in King Lun, are deemed to have interests in 311,792,000 shares of the Company.

-Save as disclosed above, as at 31 December 2019, none of the Directors, chief executives of the Company and their associates had any other interests or short positions in shares, underlying shares and debentures of the Company or any of its associated corporations.
+Save as disclosed above, as at 31 December 2020, none of the Directors, chief executives of the Company and their associates had any other interests or short positions in shares, underlying shares and debentures of the Company or any of its associated corporations.
 Besides, at no time during the year, the Directors and chief executives of the Company (including their spouse and children under 18 years of age) had any interest in, or had been granted, or exercised, any rights to subscribe for shares (or warrants or debentures, if applicable) of the Company or its associated corporations required to be disclosed pursuant to the SFO.